 Is the New York Cast performing every week?

-The New York City Rocky Horror Cast has not yet returned to regular weekly shows.
-Don't Fret!
-We are currently performing at venues all over New York City on a pop-up basis.
+The New York City Rocky Horror Cast performs Every 1st & 3rd Saturday @ Village East Cinema & at venues all over the Big Apple.
 All shows will be posted here on nycrhps.org and to all of our social media.
 Purchasing advance tickets for all of our shows is highly recommended, as they are selling out fast!
 Please check our social media pages (@nycrhps) for the most current updates.

 Is this a live stage performance of The Rocky Horror Show?